BEHIND THE CRAFT

 Net Weight: 150g

-This hamper includes an exclusive grind of rich Brazilian arabica coffee beans flavoured with dark chocolate and hazelnut.
+An exclusive grind of rich Brazilian arabica coffee beans flavoured with dark chocolate and hazelnut.
 Enjoy after dinner or as a special seasonal treat.

 The East India Company - Lifestyle